Review: Baghead never really gets going after a strong start

 The main problem with the film though is that it becomes clear what the ending will be long before the halfway point, and to achieve this ending, the movie abandons its own rules and logic as it turns out that the entire story has been manipulated by Baghead using her witchcraft, and the whole thing didn't really make much sense.

-Baghead was expanded from a 2017 short film by writers Christina Pamies and Bryce McGuire and and falls into a predictable pattern of tired horror clichés, shallow characters, and obvious scare attempts.
+Baghead was expanded from a 2017 short film by writers Christina Pamies and Bryce McGuire and falls into a predictable pattern of tired horror clichés, shallow characters, and obvious scare attempts.

 It's a very safe horror movie, that never really delivers on some early promise.
-[Baghead on IMDB]

 What are your thoughts on the film?
 Join me on Twitter Instagram or Facebook or let me know in the comments.